-Food is one of life's greatest pleasures, and even moreso if consumed in good company.
-Indulge in your favorite food with a friend or loved one, but don't snarf it down—eat it slowly and mindfully, enjoying the taste, the nourishment it gives your body, and the fellowship it facilitates with other people.
+Food is one of life's greatest pleasures, and even more so if consumed in good company.
+Indulge in your favorite food with a friend — mindfully.
+Enjoy the taste and the fellowship.

-International No Diet Day aims to raise awareness of fat (and skinny) shaming and help end weight discrimination.
-Contribute to awareness-raising by starting with the "man in the mirror."
-Looking yourself square in the eye, declare this day free of diets, weight obsession, and negative body image.
-Today, you love your body, and you intend to spread that sentiment to everyone else.
+International No Diet Day aims to end fat shaming and weight discrimination.
+Contribute by starting with the "person in the mirror."
+Looking yourself square in the eye, declare this day free of diets, weight obsession, and negative body image. oday, you love your body, and you intend to spread that sentiment to everyone else.

-No matter where you are — the office, at school, on the train, out with friends, or at home — blast Meaghan Trainor's body positive song "All About That Bass" and dance to your heart's content.
-Invite others to participate.
-Bonus points if you manage to get strangers to join in the fun!
+No matter where you are — the office, at school, on the train, out with friends, or at home — blast Meaghan Trainor's body- positive song "All About That Bass."
+Then dance!

 Why We Love International No Diet Day

-Diets don't always help us achieve the desired result—sustained weight loss.
-Nutritionists say that on average, people who complete weight loss programs lose 10% of their body weight, only to gain two-thirds of it back within a year, and almost all of it back within five years.
+Nutritionists report people who typically complete weight loss programs lose 10% of their body weight, only to gain two-thirds of it back within a year.
+They tend to gain almost all of it back within five years.

-Mary Evans Young—the founder of International Diet Day—says she was inspired to establish the holiday after overhearing some coworkers debate over whether or not to eat a cookie at the office.
+Young felt inspired to establish the holiday after overhearing coworkers debate whether or not to eat a cookie at the office.
 She approached them and famously said, "What do you think would happen if you spent as much time and energy on your careers as you do on diets?"